jianer123/plotly.py/python/figure-labels.md

     pygments_lexer: ipython3
     version: 3.7.6
   plotly:
-    description: How to set the global font, title, legend-entries, and axis-titles in python.
+    description: How to set the global font, self, legend-entries, and axis-titles in python.
     display_as: file_settings
     language: python